What is benign positional vertigo (BPV)?

 - an electroencephalogram (EEG) to measure brain activity

-Some doctors consider the Epley maneuver to be the most effective BPV treatment.
-The Epley maneuver is an exercise you can try at home.
-It involves moving the piece of calcium carbonate to a different part of your inner ear where it will no longer cause problems.
+Some doctors consider the Epley maneuver the most effective treatment for BPV.
+It’s a simple exercise you can try at home that doesn’t require any equipment.
+It involves tilting your head in order to move the piece of calcium carbonate to a different part of your inner ear.
+Learn how to perform the Epley maneuver, and about other home remedies for vertigo.

 Your doctor may prescribe medications to relieve spinning sensations.
-These drugs may include:
+These may include:

 However, medications are often not effective in treating vertigo.